amshinde/agent-1/README.md

 to the guest kernel command line.
 For example, `agent.container_pipe_size=2097152` will set the stdout and stderr pipes to 2097152 bytes.

+## Agent pid namespace

+The agent will allow a container to share the pid namespace of the agent when `agent.agent_pidns` is true.
+When this flag is true and the grpc container creation request has `agentPidNs` set to true, the container share its pid namespace with the agent.
+This should be used only when strictly required and with caution as the container process can access the agent process.

 [1]: https://github.com/firecracker-microvm/firecracker/blob/master/docs/vsock.md
 [2]: https://golang.org/pkg/time/#ParseDuration
 [3]: http://man7.org/linux/man-pages/man7/pipe.7.html